outdooradventureguide.co.uk

 Escape the Olympics: Rhône Alpes

-Bike, canoe, Hike, News, Travel — By Outdoor Adventure Guide on July 17, 2012 at 1:12 pm
+Bike, Canoe, Hike, News, Travel — By Outdoor Adventure Guide on July 17, 2012 at 1:12 pm

 With the Olympics looming and the South East of England look set to become a giant version of Piccadilly Circus, the temptation to escape the Olympics and have a sporting holiday of our own is all too much.
 So with that in mind, OAG’s Mary Creighton jets to the Rhône Alpes for the ultimate outdoor adventure (and a bit of Olympic escapism.)